This is our review of the best harness for small dogs in the UK.

 Are harnesses good for small dogs?

-Harnesses are a lot better for small dogs than collars which have been proven to cause neck injuries and eye issues in smaller breeds.
+The best dog harness for small dogs will be better than collars which have been proven to cause neck injuries and eye issues in smaller breeds.

 Final Thoughts and Top Pick

-Hopefully, this guide and top tips to the best small dog harnesses has helped when it comes to shopping for the best pet harness for your canine companion, with such a vast range of options to choose from, whether you have nervous dogs an active dog or one that pulls you are guaranteed to find one that suits your requirements.
+Hopefully, this guide and top tips to the best small dog harnesses has helped when it comes to shopping for the best pet harness for your canine companion, with such a vast range of options to choose from, whether you need a harness for anxious dogs or an active dog or one that pulls you are guaranteed to find one that suits your requirements.

 We love the Julius K9 Powerharness and going by the reviews, many dog walkers agree; it’s easy to use, protects your dog’s neck and is by far one of the best dog harnesses for small dogs.